Veirt/PatchFileGen/README.md

 ## Configuration

-Put your patch path into patch_path.txt.
+Put your patch path into config.json

 e.g.

 ```
-C:/xampp/htdocs/Patch/
+{
+    "path": "C:/xampp/htdocs/Patch/"
+}
 ```

-Or if you use php 5.2
+Or if you use phpstudy 5.2

 ```
-C:/php5.2/WWW/GX/
+{
+    "path": "C:/php5.2/WWW/GX/"
+}
 ```